Black Lung Center of Excellence

 - Providing technical assistance to Black Lung grantees or HRSA and other government agencies.

 Black Lung Clinic

-The Black Lung Clinics Program is part of a consoritum of the University of Illinois at Chicago and the Shawnee Health Service, both with a long tradition of addressing the respiratory care and benefits needs of active, inactive, disabled, and retired coal miners in teh Midwest.
+The Black Lung Clinics Program is part of a consortium of the University of Illinois at Chicago and the Shawnee Health Service, both with a long tradition of addressing the respiratory care and benefits needs of active, inactive, disabled, and retired coal miners in the Midwest.
 Jointly, we provide services through our sites in Chicago, Springfield, and Carbondale, Illinois as well as Evansville, Indiana.
-We also serve as a tertiary level referral center for other BLack Lung Clinics, nationall, for the most complicated and difficult cases of Coal Mine Dust Lung Disease and other occupational lung diseases.
+We also serve as a tertiary level referral center for other Black Lung Clinics nationally for the most complicated and difficult cases of Coal Mine Dust Lung Disease and other occupational lung diseases.

 Global Consulting on Black Lung

 We review coal mining medical surveillance programs, globally, to determine the adequacy of design and implementation of protocols for the most effective detection of the early stages of CMDLD.
 We are working in Australia, S. Africa, and Colombia.